GEOS-ESM/cla/CONTRIBUTING.md

 # Contributing to XXX

+Contributing code to XXX should be done via a Pull Request to this repository.

 ## Contributor License Agreement (CLA)

 All external developers contributing to GEOS-ESM projects must complete a [Contributor License